BirtasAdrian/Bugs/README.md

 4. Add a product to the cart
 5. Press the ,,Cart” button
 6. Press the ,,Place order” button
-7. Fill in ,,Name” and ,,Credit card,, fields
+7. Fill in ,,Name” and ,,Credit card”  fields
 8. Press ,,Order” button

 **Expected result**